 In 1964, United States Supreme Court Justice Potter Stewart infamously said of pornography, “I know it when I see it,” — and perhaps the same thing is true of thrillers.
 Although there are some obvious key themes (the capriciousness of truth, the indefatigable nature of human cruelty) and motifs (shadows, dreams, crime, paranoia, conspiracy, suspicion), thrillers are more than the sum of their parts.

-Rather than trying to define thrillers, perhaps it’s best to work backward: what are the best movies often considered to be examples of thrillers — and how do they help set the parameters of the genre?
-Like a good thriller protagonist, let’s embark upon an investigation:
+Rather than trying to define thrillers, perhaps it’s best to work backward: what are the best movies often considered to be examples of

 Silence of the Lambs (1991)

-Johnathan Demme’s masterpiece sits on the border between thriller and horror, and it’s one of the few movies in the latter category to ever win Oscars.
+Johnathan Demme’s masterpiece sits on the border between thriller and horror movies, and it’s one of the few films in the latter category to ever win Oscars.
 In terms of gore and violence, there isn’t too much — but the subject matter is rather grisly: Clarice Starling (Jodie Foster) enlists the help of incarcerated cannibal Dr. Hannibal Lecter (Anthony Hopkins) in the hopes of hunting down a depraved serial murderer nicknamed “Buffalo Bill” (Ted Levine).
 While the gruesome hunt would be engaging enough, Demme uses this bloody backdrop as a way to explore gender dynamics and the trauma-worn emotional life of the film’s protagonist.
 Criticisms around the film’s handling of trans issues are well-deserved, but the story is actually far more subtle than the latest wave of critics give it credit for.

 Basic Instinct (1992)